kinecosystem/kin-website-docs/docs/quick-start/hi-kin-unity.md

 ## Onboard KinAccount

 Onboarding is the process of sending an async request to the Horizon server requesting a new account be added to the Kin Blockchain.
 The Hello World code accomplishes two tasks while onboarding.
-Note the `KinOnboarding.CreateAccount` will only work in a `Test` environment.
+Note the `KinOnboarding.CreateAccount` will only work in the `Test` environment.

 ```csharp
 StartCoroutine( KinOnboarding.CreateAccount( _account.GetPublicAddress(), didSucceed =>